 Do you like baseball?
 Do you like to travel?

-Hank Aaron, on the other hand, broke Babe Ruth's home run record, right here in Atlanta (over the left field fence, in a spot that has been a parking lot since 1976 -but that's a topic for another hub.)
+Hank Aaron broke Babe Ruth's home run record, right here in Atlanta (over the left field fence, in a spot that has been a parking lot since 1976.)
 I was there on that rainy Monday night in April 1974, along with fifty-two thousand of my closest friends.
 He hit the record-breaking dinger in the fourth inning against the Los Angeles Dodgers, with Dusty Baker on deck.
 Fun facts to know and tell.
 The ultimate anti-climatic at bat for Baker, who has gone on to coach the San Francisco Giants, the Chicago Cubs, the Cincinnati Reds, and currently the Washington Nationals.

 Now the Braves are moving out to the suburbs and the name of the new ballpark has recently been announced.
 It's after a bank.
 "Say it ain't so, Joe."
 (We could still name the field after Hank Aaron!)